You can’t visit Ipoh without exploring the heart of Ipoh, Ipoh Old Town! As more than one Ipoh attraction can be found here!

 Conclusion

-The birthplace of Ipoh White Coffee, Ipoh Old Town has similar traits to Penang’s Georgetown but with fewer tourists!
+The birthplace of Ipoh white coffee, Ipoh Old Town has similar traits to Penang’s Georgetown but with fewer tourists!

-And it is here that you can truly appreciate Ipoh’s humble beginnings as a tin mining town and its evolution.
-Hence, your Ipoh itinerary is simply incomplete without including Ipoh Old Town!
+It is here that you can truly appreciate Ipoh’s humble beginnings as a tin mining town and its evolution.